francoansaldi7/proyecto_integrador/README.md

 Overview

-GloCast is a revolutionary mobile and web application designed to revolutionize the way you book graphic design services.
-Our platform seamlessly connects graphic designers, freelancers, and design studios with clients seeking a wide range of design solutions.
-Whether you're in need of captivating logos, stunning website graphics, or engaging marketing materials, GloCast empowers you to find the perfect design talent and collaborate effortlessly.
+GloCast is a revolutionary mobile and web application designed to revolutionize the way you book photography, filmmaking and design services.
+Our platform seamlessly connects photographers, filmmakers, graphic designers, freelancers, and design studios with clients seeking a wide range of photography/design solutions.
+Whether you're in need of professional photographers, stunning website graphics, or engaging marketing materials, GloCast empowers you to find the perfect talent and collaborate effortlessly.

 Key Features

 1. Effortless User Experience
-GloCast boasts an intuitive and user-friendly interface, ensuring both clients and graphic designers can effortlessly navigate the app.
-Users can create accounts, explore services, and manage their design projects with ease.
+GloCast boasts an intuitive and user-friendly interface, ensuring both clients and photography professionals can effortlessly navigate the app.
+Users can create accounts, explore services, and manage their projects with ease.

 2. Dynamic Service Marketplace
-Clients can explore a vibrant marketplace of graphic design services, where they can review portfolios, profiles, and pricing of graphic designers and studios.
-This ensures that clients find the perfect match for their design needs.
+Clients can explore a vibrant marketplace of graphic design services, photography services, and filmmaking services, where they can review portfolios, profiles, and pricing.
+This ensures that clients find the perfect match for their needs.

 3. Booking and Scheduling Made Simple
-Booking design services is a breeze with GloCast.
+Booking services is a breeze with GloCast.
 Clients can easily specify project details, timelines, and budgets.
-The app also includes a scheduling feature, allowing clients to set project deadlines and milestones.
+Simply select time and date to book the service and you're ready to go!

 4. Seamless Communication
-GloCast provides a robust messaging system, enabling clients and designers to communicate effortlessly.
+GloCast provides a robust messaging system, enabling clients and professionals to communicate effortlessly.
 Discuss project requirements, provide feedback, and receive updates directly within the app.

 5. Secure Payments
-We've integrated a secure payment gateway, ensuring safe and hassle-free financial transactions.
-Clients can make payments for design services through GloCast, while designers receive prompt compensation.
+We'll integrate a secure payment gateway, ensuring safe and hassle-free financial transactions.
+Clients will be able to make payments for the selected services through GloCast, while professionals receive prompt compensation.

 6. Project Management
-Both clients and designers can effectively manage their design projects within the app.
+Both clients and professionals can effectively manage their projects within the app.
 Track project progress, submit revisions, and maintain a project timeline for a seamless collaboration experience.

 7. Ratings and Reviews
 After project completion, users can rate and review graphic designers and studios.
 This feature builds trust and transparency, helping future clients choose the right service provider.